zaiisao/Documentation/en/Agora Platform/video_related_faq.md

 Check the following:
 * Check `videoProfile`.
 If possible, set `videoProfile` to a higher level to see whether the video is clearer.
 * Check the stream type of the receiver.
 If the stream type is low, call the `setRemoteVideoStreamType` method to switch from a low stream to high stream.
-* Switch to 4G or another WiFi network to ensure that the blurry video is not caused by poor Internet connections.
+* Switch to 4G or another Wi-Fi network to ensure that the blurry video is not caused by poor Internet connections.
 * Turn off all pre-processing options.

 If the issue persists, contact Agora customer support and submit the issue with the following information: